Jsjjjs6066/TPV/README.md

 You can move the cursor by pressing up, down, left and right arrow keys to change the cursor's position by one in the corresponding direction.

 # Making a page
-If you want to make your own page check out [BTMD](github.com/Jsjjjs6066/BTMD).
+If you want to make your own page, check out [BTMD](github.com/Jsjjjs6066/BTMD).